RunDevelopment/RunDevelopment.github.io/posts/2026-05-16-threshold/article.md

 <div class="info">

-I used the above image, because it has a lot of details, clearly visible dark and bright areas, and a mix of low-frequency and high-frequency features.
+I used the above image, because it has lots of details, clearly visible dark and bright areas, and a mix of low-frequency and high-frequency features.

 The [original image](https://pxhere.com/en/photo/1118987) is CC0 by an unknown author.
 I converted it to grayscale and resized it to 1000×1000 pixels.